Theatre

 THE 261 Writing for the Theatre I (4 Credits)

-The means and methods of the playwright and the writer for television and the cinema.
+The means and methods of the playwright.
 Analysis of the structure and dialogue of a few selected plays.
-Weekly and biweekly exercises in writing for various media.
+Weekly and biweekly exercises in dramatic writing.
 Goal for beginning playwrights: to draft a one-act play by the end of the semester.
-Plays by students are considered for staging.
-Writing sample and instructor permission required. {A}
+Writing sample required.
+Instructor permission required. {A}

 Fall, Spring